-Telstra
+Telstra Corporation

-Telstra submits that the mobile services market is intensely competitive, with a sufficient level of commercial agreements in relation to the provision of SMS, MMS or data services more generally.21 Telstra submits that the current MTAS service description is adequate and extending regulation to those services would likely harm competition and not be in the LTIE.22
+Telstra submits that the mobile services market is intensely competitive, with a sufficient level of commercial agreements in relation to the provision of SMS, MMS or data services more generally.
+Telstra submits that the current MTAS service description is adequate and extending regulation to those services would likely harm competition and not be in the LTIE.
+In its submission to the Draft Report, Telstra reiterates its position that regulation of any service should only be considered where there is a market failure, rather than the maturity or otherwise of the market.
+Telstra submits that there has been no market failure in relation to the provision of SMS, MMS and other data services to date.
+MMS and other data services to date.

-In relation to mobile network services deployed in aircraft operating within Australia, Telstra submits that the termination of a voice telephony call made from an aircraft on a mobile service in Australia would already be caught by the definition of the declared MTAS.23
+In relation to mobile network services deployed in aircraft operating within Australia, Telstra submits that the termination of a voice telephony call made from an aircraft on ibid., pp. 4-9.